 Accounting experience on a personal computer using QuickBooks Pro software.
 Reinforces procedures learned in ACCT 110 and 120 or ACCT& 201.
 Students use QuickBooks Pro software to record transactions, prepare financial statements, and payroll.
 Prerequisite: ACCT& 201 or ACCT 110 and 120.

 This course emphasizes fundamental principles of double-entry accounting and the preparation of financial statements for sole proprietorships.
 Prerequisite: MATH 098 or equivalent or instructor permission.

 This course emphasizes accounting for partnerships and corporations.
 Topics include, but are not limited to, accounting for fixed and intangible asset, payroll, stock, bonds, the statement of cash flows, and financial statement analysis.
 Prerequisite: ACCT& 201.

-This course emphasizes accounting for departments and branches, cost accounting in a manufacturing environment, cost-volume-profit analysis, budget preparation and analysis, standard costs, segment reporting, differential costs and revenues, and capital budgeting decisions.
-Prerequisite: ACCT& 201 and 202.
+This course emphasizes accounting for departments and branches, cost accounting in a manufacturing environment cost-volume-profit analysis, budget preparation and analysis, standard costs, segment reporting, differential costs and revenues, and capital budgeting decisions.
+Prerequisites: ACCT& 201 and 202.

 An introduction to the audit environment as it applies to the professional spectrum of financial accounting and reporting.
 Prerequisite: ACCT& 203.